hieunguyendev2206/hieunguyendev2206/README.md

 </p>

-- ✍ I have completed HTML,CSS,JS course at F8 and know how to use technologies such as: Bootstrap, Tailwind
+- ✍ I have completed HTML,CSS,JS course at F8 and know how to use technologies such as: Bootstrap, Tailwind CSS
 - ✍ I'm learning React technology combined with .NET.
 - ✍ I'm learning C# and Java.